TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: KVM VMs only, for OS VMs update max_physical_memory instead.
         default: 256

-    real_state:
+    zone_state:

-        This property may show up when fetching a VMs JSON if that VM is in a transition.
-In that case the 'state' option will show something like 'stopping' but the 'real_state' property will show the zone's actual
+        This property will show up when fetching a VMs JSON.  this shows the state of the zone in which this VM is contained. eg. 'running'.
+It can be different from the 'state' value in several cases.
-        state: eg. 'running'.

         type: string
         vmtype: KVM